Tithing: Fact, Fiction, or Fraud?

 The thing that comes to the minds of most professing Christians when they hear the word 'tithing' is money.
-In many of today's Christian churches money is talked about as much, if not more, than the message of Christ.
+In many of today's biblically based churches money is talked about as much, if not more, than the message of Christ.

-This study will answer these questions through biblically based research.
-Additionally, this study will give insight into how God views the practice of giving and sharing.
+This chapter will answer these questions through biblically based research.
+Additionally, this chapter will give insight into how God views the practice of giving and sharing.

 THE CHRISTIAN COMMISSION AND RESPONSIBILITY